timklapdor/csulx/_posts/2016-07-19-dividing-large-cohorts.md

 ### Tools

-**Blackboard** provides a basic grouping tool that allows each group to be provisioned with their own set of tools for collaboration and communication. uImagine are currently working on a new grouping tool for Blackboard to provide more options and to make the process quicker
+**Blackboard** provides a basic grouping tool that allows each group to be provisioned with their own set of tools for collaboration and communication. u!magine are currently working on a new grouping tool for Blackboard to provide more options and to make the process quicker